dutchLuck/ihad/README.md

 The dump can begin at an offset into a file, using the -b X option.
 If the X value is greater than zero then the offset is applied from the start of the file.
 If the X value is negetive then the offset is applied back from the end of the file.
+Summary information about the characters in files can be obtained by using "-v2" and above vebosity levels.
+For example  "ihad -I -H -A -v2 test.bin" could be used to show just summary information about file "test.bin".